Summary:

 Where is the object from Step 1 located?

 Answer: Naturally we say “It's over there”.
-That's true.
 But where is it really?
-On the screen of your mind (B).
+On the screen of the mind (B).
 Physical eyes perceive the object, data is sent to the brain, and physical brain communicates it to mind (subtle body).

 Step 3:

-How far away are you (C, the one in whose presence the mind/emotion/thought/doubt is perceived) from your mind (B)?
+How far away are you (C, the conscious being) from your mind (B)?
 Is there any space?
-Do you somehow experience yourself distanced from the mind?
+Do you somehow experience yourself distanced from the images/sounds of the mind?
 Absolutely not.
-It's one total experience occurring right now.
+It's one total thing.

-So what you are perceiving right now, is nothing but Monitor-consciousness.
+So what you are perceiving right now is tree-consciousness.
 Table-consciousness.
-Doubt-about-this-formula-consciousness.
+Wall-consciousness.
+Doubt-about-something-consciousness.
 Emotion-consciousness.
 Thought-consciousness.
 Etc.

 Yes, in real life we say “I perceive the table”.
-But formula is asking you, WHY is the table perceived?
-Because there is table-awareness.
+But the formula is asking you, WHY is the table perceived?
+Because there is table-consciousness (or consciousness of the table).

 1st meaning of “Ritual”: According to Bhagavad Gīta 2.44…

 What is purpose of rituals?
-The practice of rituals (karma-kānda) makes the mind single-pointed when it is pursued without specific desires, such a prepared mind alone is fit for steady contemplation over the Upanishadic declarations.
+The practice of rituals (karma-kānda) makes the mind single-pointed.
+Such a prepared mind alone is fit for liberation.

 - Introduction to 3 Gunas.

-Reason for Arjuna's distress on Kurukṣetra was because of excess Rajas (emotional leading to non-clarity of one's svadharma or duty).
+Reason for Arjuna‘s distress on Kurukṣetra was because of excess Rajas (emotional attachment leading to non-clarity of what is to be done).

 TAMAS: